 Adrian House is a 10-bed program with a philosophy of supporting residents in an environment conducive to privacy, dignity, and the growth of self-esteem and self-reliance.
 Staff persons assist individuals to make choices, and provide opportunities for the development of needed skills and resources to increase personal competencies and quality of life.
 The service is resident-centered and involvement of the resident is sought in every aspect of their lives.
 Group and 1-1 services to enhance lifestyle management and positive mental health are offered at Adrian House.
 Emphasis is placed on resident strengths, abilities, and is focused on personal growth.

 Dominion House – Bridging Program

-Dominion House program is housed in a five-bed duplex, which accommodates the five Bridging Program resident – residents who are ready to live more independently.
+The Dominion House program is hosted in a five-bed duplex, which accommodates the five Bridging Program residents, who are ready to live more independently.
 The program is not licensed and is staffed with one activity coordinator working Monday to Friday.
 The residents are responsible for shopping, cooking, and the general upkeep of the house and yard.
 They all actively participate in many community programs.

 “Thank you for all you continue to do for my mom.
 Without the help of Adrian House, she would not be the person she is today.
 You have helped my mom find her way back, and we will always be grateful for all the wonderful staff.”

 John (not his real name), son of past client at Adrian House

 Elizabeth Barnett Terrace – Supported- Independent Living Program